 E-mail Marek or call: 215-233-3970 x120Marek has served as Rector of St. Thomas Church since 1995.
 During that time the church has expanded from 30 to 85 ministries and our membership has grown to 1,350.
 He oversees our staff and works closely with our Vestry to lead our church.
 He was instrumental in helping St. Thomas become involved in international mission and develop one of the strongest ministries for children and youth in the diocese and an excellent program for adult spiritual formation.
 Marek attended Emory University and Yale Divinity School.
 He serves on the Diocesan Council, the Church Foundation and the Compass Rose Society, which assists the Archbishop of Canterbury.
 He has been invited to preach in London, Miami, Connecticut, New Hampshire, Tennessee and other places.
 In 2011, he started The Bible Challenge to help our parishioners read the entire Bible in a year.
 Due to its success, he created the Center for Biblical Studies, which promotes The Bible Challenge nationally and globally.
 Over 2,000 churches in 28 countries are now participating in this ministry.
 In 2012 Forward Movement published the book The Bible Challenge, which Marek edited, after inviting 102 archbishops, bishops, cathedral and seminary deans, biblical scholars, theologians and priests from around the world to contribute meditations, questions and prayers to accompany the Read the Bible in a Year reading plan.
 Copies are available in the church office.
 Marek and his wife, Mims, have three daughters, Emily, Marguerite and Isabelle and two Welsh Pembroke Corgis.
 When not serving our church, Marek enjoys tennis, swimming, fly-fishing, reading, travel, raising orchids, studying French, Italian and Spanish and gardening.

-Lara is excited to be joining the St. Thomas staff, along with her husband, Daniel.
-She is a graduate of Virginia Theological Seminary in Alexandria, Virginia.
-Her undergraduate degree was in Music Therapy from Appalachian State University in Boone, North Carolina, her hometown (go Mountaineers!).
+firstname.lastname@example.org Lara joined the St. Thomas staff in September 2014.
+She is a graduate of Virginia Theological Seminary (VTS) in Alexandria, VA.
+Her undergraduate degree is in Music Therapy from Appalachian State University in Boone, NC, her hometown (go Mountaineers!).
+Lara has a passion for mission, both local and global.
+She feels her call is to encourage and nurture faith in Jesus Christ, and enjoys exploring faith with the people of St. Thomas.
 Lara loves reading, soccer, movies, playing music, and collecting stamps.
-She has a passion for mission, both local and global.
-She feels her call is to encourage and nurture faith in Jesus Christ, and is looking forward to exploring faith with the people of St. Thomas.
+She and her husband, the Rev. Daniel Stroud, live in Chestnut Hill with their rambunctious dog, Becket.

 Bill is a graduate of Adelphi Academy, Brooklyn, NY; Wagner College, Staten Island, NY and the Lutheran Theological Seminary, Philadelphia.
 He is a member of the Board of Trustees of Silver Springs-Martin Luther School serving as Chaplain.
 Following retirement Pastor Bill served as interim Pastor at two Lutheran Churches.
 He has been a member of the staff at St. Thomas for 10 years.
 Bill has developed a Sunday Worship experience for children ages 5 and under and their families called “First Steps to Worship”.
 This half hour worship with Eucharist is vibrant yet instructive, playful yet powerful, flexible yet ritual, not to mention down right joyful.
 Come join us at 9 a.m. on Sundays in Haas Hall!
 Pastor Bill also conducts Nursery School Chapel at St. Thomas several mornings a month.